farcaller/DashDoc/README.md

 1. Install the [Sublime Package Control][6] package.
 2. Use Package Control to install this package (DashDoc)

+### Hotkey configuration

+DashDoc no longer comes with a default hotkey.

+To set up the hotkey for dash open the Preferences > Key Bindings from the menu and add a new entry that looks like this:

+    { "keys": ["YOUR HOTKEY"], "command": "dash_doc"}

+for the default mode

+    { "keys": ["YOUR HOTKEY"], "command": "dash_doc",
+                               "args": { "flip_syntax_sensitive": true } }

+for the flipped case sensitive mode.

 ### Dependencies

 [xdg-utils][9] on Linux.